Circom language tutorial with circomlib walkthrough

 You will see it is only possible to satisfy the constraints by setting out to be 1 when in is 0, and out to 0 when in is non-zero.
 You cannot monkey around with inv, it must follow the rules.
 This illustrates the pattern of “compute, then constrain.”

 The arrow creates a constraint and also assigns a value.
 In the code above, out is constrained to be equal -in*inv + 1.
-However, the final line is not assigning zero to in*out.
-Rather, it is enforcing that in*out does in fact equal zero.
+However, the final line is not assigning zero to inout.
+Rather, it is enforcing that `inout` does in fact equal zero.

-Although you would normally use the ternary operator (or c-like things in general) with variables, you can use the traditional programming syntax with signals if you use the <-- operator.
+Although you would normally use the ternary operator (or C-like things in general) with variables, you can use the traditional programming syntax with signals if you use the <-- operator.

 Exercise for the reader: can you create a template that does the opposite of IsZero, without using the IsZero template?

-=== and <== will not create a constraint if the operation is not quadratic
+=== and <== will not create a constraint if the operation is not quadratic and the optimizer is turned on

 template FactorOfFiveFootgun() {